d2l-ai/d2l-en/chapter_appendix/how-to-contribute.md

 Step 3: Click the green "Clone or download" button on the right side of Figure 11.21 and click the button in the red box to copy the code repository address under your username.
 Follow the method described in the ["Acquiring and Running Codes in This Book"](../chapter_prerequisite/install.md) section to enter command line mode.
 Here, we assume you want to save the code repository under the local "~/repo" path.
 Go to this path, type `git clone`, and paste the code repository address under your username.
 Execute the command:

 ```
-# Replace your_Github_ID with your GitHub username.
+# Replace your_Github_ID with your GitHub username
 git clone https://github.com/your_Github_ID/d2l-en.git
 ```